Nutrition & Dietetics | Master of Science Degree

 Admissions Coordinator: Jeanne Young

-The Commission on Accreditation for Dietetics Education (CADE) is ADA's accrediting agency for education programs preparing students for careers as registered dietitians or dietetics technicians.
+The Accreditation Council for Education in Nutrition and Dietetics (ACEND) is the Academy of Nutrition and Dietetics accrediting agency for education programs preparing students for careers as registered dietitians or Dietetic Technician, Registered.

 Assistantship Application Deadline: March 31